 Transforming Oxford's Digital Communications Programme

-Page last updated: 18 November 2025
+Page last updated: 17 April 2026

-Our new platforms will prioritise security, scalability and accessibility, ensuring that they meet the full spectrum of our requirements.
+Our new platforms prioritise security, scalability and accessibility, ensuring that they meet the full spectrum of our requirements.
 By adhering to core principles of simplicity and clarity, we’ll provide digital experiences that help our internal and external audiences feel more connected and informed, while safeguarding the University's global reputation.

 The aim is to ultimately ensure all our audiences (including staff, students and external visitors) can find information, access online services, and keep up to date on what’s happening across the University, supporting our academic mission.